bramburn/gnssgo/cmd/top708reader/README.md

 # TOP708 Reader CLI

-A command-line tool for reading data from TOPGNSS TOP708 GNSS receivers.
+A command-line tool for reading data from TOPGNSS TOP708 GNSS receivers with RTK correction support.

 ## Overview